Tips for Your First Week with a New Foster Child

 I created this editable PDF Foster Care Resource Sheet that has room for all of the contact info of every resource you may need (and then some!)

-You can download that free in the parenting resource library by entering your email below.
+You can download that free in the parenting resource library.
 Having those numbers handy is a lifesaver when you are trying to keep your head above water that first week!

 If you have school-aged children, then addressing their schooling will be one of the first things you will need to work on.